General Rules & Regulations

 - 2 and 3 year olds will be allowed in JR Western Pleasure

-- Mystery Showmanship Jackpot has been added to all shows/all judges. results to be announced at the year end banquet.
+- Mystery Hunter in Hand Jackpot has been added to all shows/all judges. results to be announced at the year end banquet.
 For details see the rules.

 - Entry Fees: